What is an innovation challenge?

 1. Define your innovation goals

 Set clear innovation goals that correlate with your strategic business objectives.
 This will increase employee trust and give a clear indication of how important your innovation goals are for the business.
-Employees will feel valued for their ideas, which will motivate them to participate in the challenge.
+Employees will feel valued for their ideas, which will motivate them to participate in the competition.

 2. Select the participants

 Identify the key stakeholders to support you in making the challenge a success and set out what you expect from them.
-For example, global organisations who decide to launch a challenge asking for suggestions for a new marketing campaign will need to choose whether to invite every member of their organisation (regardless of role and seniority) to participate, or maybe limit participation to regional marketing departments, the regional heads of each department or perhaps just the marketing team in the head office.
+For example, global organisations who decide to launch a competition asking for suggestions for a new marketing campaign will need to choose whether to invite every member of their organisation (regardless of role and seniority) to participate, or maybe limit participation to regional marketing departments, the regional heads of each department or perhaps just the marketing team in the head office.
 This decision will depend on the innovation goals that you set in step 1 above.

 3. Set the critical success factors